saurabh998117/calc/README.md

-# calc
+Calculator App :
-Calculator App : A calculator app having basic functions like add, subtract, divide, multiply.
-You can use any language to create the app. this is a calculator project
+A calculator app having basic functions like add, subtract, divide, multiply.
+You can use any language to create the app.